wardog1uk/mikro/examples/helloworld.md

 ## Modification

-Add a second label and let the assembler use it to calculate the message size.
+Add an `END` label to mark the end of the message and calculate the message size during assembly.

     ...
     150 CPX #END-MSG